t-d-k/LibreCrypt/docs/FAQ.md

 (See the [Portable mode](portable_mode.md) and [Installation](installation_and_upgrading__PC.md) sections for further information

-When running MojoPac, your MojoPac device (i.e. your USB drive, iPod, etc) will appear as **both** the removable drive it is normally mounted as on the host PC (e.g. D:, E:), and as your MojoPac's C: drive.
+When running MojoPac, your MojoPac device (i.e. your USB drive, iPod, etc) will appear as **both** the removable drive it is normally opened as on the host PC (e.g. D:, E:), and as your MojoPac's C: drive.

-To mount a container which is stored on your **MojoPac device**, you should select the volume file on the removable drive (e.g. D:, E:) and **not** the mirror copy which appears on you MojoPac's C: drive.
-Mounting volumes stored elsewhere should be unaffected.
+To open a container which is stored on your **MojoPac device**, you should select the container file on the removable drive (e.g. D:, E:) and **not** the mirror copy which appears on you MojoPac's C: drive.
+Opening containers stored elsewhere should be unaffected.

-Note that when a volume is mounted from within the MojoPac environment, it may also be accessed by the **host PC** by using the drive letter it is mounted as under the MojoPac session.
-Applications on the host PC will see the mounted volume as normal, with the exception of Windows Explorer which will not show a new drive icon for it - though even then, it can still be accessed by Windows Explorer on the host PC, by simply typing the drive letter the encrypted volume is mounted as, followed by a colon, into Windows Explorer's "Address" bar and pressing &lt;ENTER&gt;.
+Note that when a container is opened from within the MojoPac environment, it may also be accessed by the **host PC** by using the drive letter it is opened as under the MojoPac session.
+Applications on the host PC will see the opened container as normal, with the exception of Windows Explorer which will not show a new drive icon for it - though even then, it can still be accessed by Windows Explorer on the host PC, by simply typing the drive letter the encrypted container is opened as, followed by a colon, into Windows Explorer's "Address" bar and pressing &lt;ENTER&gt;.

-In the same manner, volumes mounted on the host PC will be accessible from within the MojoPac environment.
+In the same manner, containers opened on the host PC will be accessible from within the MojoPac environment.

 * * *